Landscaping, Plants

 Limelights do better in soil that drains well.
 So you probably don’t want to plant one in clay dirt without mixing in some better soil to create a better drainage situation.
 I mixed in some potting soil with the dirt that was already there when I planted ours.
 It seems to be working well!

-How Much Water do They Need?
+How Much Water Do They Need?

 Unlike other hydrangeas, Limelights do not require lots of water once they are established.
-But for a new plant it is good to keep it hydrated until it can establish a strong root system.
+But for a new plant, it is good to keep it hydrated until it can establish a strong root system.
 If you see the leaves drooping a bit, this means your Limelight is thirsty, and you should water it.

-When you do water it, make sure to give it a thorough and deep watering, and let the soil dry in between waterings, much like a Fiddle Leaf Fig Tree.
+When you do water it, make sure to give it a thorough and deep watering and let the soil dry in between waterings, much like a Fiddle Leaf Fig Tree.

-Should You Prune a Hydrangea Limelight?
+Should You Prune a Limelight Hydrangea?

 The answer is yes.
 In late winter, you should prune about one-third of the size off.
 Doing so will encourage new growth the following year without compromising the large branches.
 They will be needed to support the weight of the large blooms!